-- Developed a NEPA communications plan to guide DC Water staff in implementing agency coordination and public involvement for projects requiring NEPA compliance, with a focus on preparing Environmental Assessment and Environmental Impact Statement Documents. - Identified and obtained environmental permits required for projects. - Made recommendations to DC Water to better align their design process with NEPA compliance to facilitate effective delivery and efficient use of resources. - Advised DC Water on requirements, timeframes, and processes for NEPA compliance and environmental permits, integrated these timeframes into project schedules, and assisted with NEPA compliance.

-- Assisted DC Water in planning public outreach meetings for sewer improvement projects. - Developed innovative design concepts for stream stabilization projects to address the need for long-term protection of exposed sewer assets.
+- Developed a NEPA communications plan to guide DC Water staff in implementing agency coordination and public involvement for projects requiring NEPA compliance, with a focus on preparing environmental assessment and EIS documents. - Identified and obtained environmental permits required for projects. - Made recommendations to DC Water to better align its design process with NEPA compliance to facilitate effective delivery and efficient use of resources. - Advised DC Water on requirements, timeframes, and processes for NEPA compliance and environmental permits, integrated these timeframes into project schedules, and assisted with NEPA compliance. - Assisted DC Water in planning public outreach meetings for sewer improvement projects. - Developed innovative design concepts for stream stabilization projects to address the need for long-term protection of exposed sewer assets.